daniel-ilett/blog/_drafts/2020-01-01-tut4-4-portal-momentum.md

 ## Large objects

 The other issue to deal with is large objects.
 If we disable collision between the wall and a large object, won't it clip through the wall partially while travelling through the portal?
-That's definitely possible - and to counteract this, the portal also contains a non-trigger collider frame around itself which blocks objects that are detected by the portal trigger, but are too large to fit through the portal.
+That's possible - and to counteract this, the portal also contains a non-trigger collider frame around itself which blocks objects that are detected by the portal trigger but are too large to fit through the portal.
 Here's what the mesh for the collider looks like in *Blender*:

 <img data-src="/img/tut4/part4-portal-frame.jpg" class="center-image lazyload" alt="Portal frame">

 # Conclusion

 We can handle the velocity of objects exiting a portal in several ways, but it's easiest to disregard real-world physics behaviour and pick the one that results in the best gameplay.
-It's also sufficient to use a simple solution to collisions rather than trying to engineer a solution that modifies the wall collider in realtime.
+It's also good enough to use a simple solution to collisions rather than trying to engineer a solution that modifies the wall collider in realtime.
 The player controller is a special case, given a player's expectations of how their in-game character will behave.
 And we need to deal with the edge case when objects are clipping through the portal by adding a visual clone on the other side of the portal.

 In the next tutorial, we'll deal with placing portals of our own, including raycasting and portal orientation.